 Lucid Air Sapphire: How Three Motors Redefine Torque Vectoring

-The Evolution of Precision Power Delivery
+Precision Power Delivery

 The concept of torque vectoring is not new, but its execution has historically been limited by mechanical constraints.
 In traditional high-performance internal combustion engine (ICE) vehicles, power is sent through a single transmission to an electronic limited-slip differential (eLSD).
 These systems use brakes or clutches to "shave off" power from one wheel to help the car turn.
 The Lucid Air Sapphire flips this script by using two independent motors on the rear axle, allowing for additive power delivery rather than subtractive braking.